besSejrani/BlueberryShop/Documentation/docs/4.Server/a.logging.md

 Logs should be parsable and scannable, they can be used in a wide range of fields like tracing, analytics or audits.

-Using brackets around log values can help to improve readness, it also helps for searching text across regular expression or by using the seed Unix command line utility.
+Using brackets around log values can help to improve readiness, it also helps for searching text across regular expression or by using the seed Unix command line utility.

 === "Example"